 Heat the brown sugar in a medium skillet over medium-high heat and stir constantly using a rubber spatula until clumps are formed.
 Add butter and continue to stir until everything has melted and become a dark 'amber-like' color.
 Continue to stir consistently until fully melted and bubbly, about 2-3 minutes.

 Now, slowly whisk in the heavy cream and continue stirring until well incorporated and sauce has fully thickened.
 Remove from heat, stir in the salt and allow to cool slightly before using.
-Set aside.
+Set aside to cool completely before adding it to the recipe.

 Begin by preheating your oven to 350 degrees Fahrenheit.
-Lightly grease (with butter) AND line with parchment paper the bottoms of TWO 9-inch cake pans (for thicker layers) or THREE 8-inch cake pans.
+Lightly grease (with butter) AND line with parchment paper the bottoms of THREE standard 8-inch cake pans.

-In a bowl, whisk together the milk and lemon juice and set aside for 5-10 minutes until everything "activates" to create the dairy-free "buttermilk".
+In a bowl, whisk together the milk and apple cider vinegar or lemon juice and set aside for 5-10 minutes until everything "activates" to create the dairy-free "buttermilk".
+See Notes for Regular Buttermilk option.

 In a large bowl, whisk together the flour, baking powder, cinnamon, and salt until combined.